 Concentration risk arises out of accumulation of exposures to geo-physical, geo-political, economic, technological, societal and environmental threats.
 The Company conducts annual risk assessments which review the current strategies for identifying and managing these risks.
-An objective of the risk assessment process is to highlight any increases in risk exposures as well as any deficiencies in the Company's strategies to address these risks.
+An objective of the risk assessment process is to highlight any increases in risk exposures as well as any deficiencies in the Company's strategies to address these risks over the planning horizon and beyond.